 Everyone stared down at the table.
 How shocking to see Donald Manes this way: small, sad and distracted.

-Just one year earlier, the Mets had won the World Series and Queens was on top of the world.
+Just seven months later, the Mets won the World Series and Queens sat on top of the world.
 Alas, too late for Donald Manes, municipal tragedian.

 |Donald R. Manes, 1970s|

 *Robert Moses, an influential developer known as “the master builder,” zealously constructed bridges, parks, beaches, tunnels, and roads during his reign, mid-1920s to early 1960s.
 He met his match at Washington Square Park, where urban activist Jane Jacobs led the opposition to his proposed highway.